Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Proof Overview

 \begin{theorem} \thmpnormapp \end{theorem} Here ${\bar M}$ is the number of ``active'' subnetworks, which is not to be confused with the number of subnetworks at initialization.
 The proof can be found in \autoref{sec:proofthmpnormapp}.

-Using the estimation error in \autoref{thm:pnncv} and approximation error in \autoref{thm:pnormapp}, by choosing $\bar M$ to minimax the total error, we can conclude the sample complexity of parallel neural networks using weight decay, which is the main result (\autoref{thm:main}) of this paper.
+Using the estimation error in \autoref{thm:pnncv} and approximation error in \autoref{thm:pnormapp}, by choosing $\bar M$ to minimax the total error, we can conclude the sample complexity of parallel neural networks using $\ell_2$ regularization, which is the main result (\autoref{thm:main}) of this paper.
 See \autoref{sec:proofthmmain} for the detail.